Skip to main content

 The default Python coding environment is called rm-base, but you are free to use an alternative coding environment, so long as it includes Pandas and PyArrow.
 Only coding environments that include PyArrow will appear in the Coding Environment dropdown list.

-Parameter coding environment
+Select coding environment

 Use File Input Connector